-In one of our Engage Live events, the question was asked, how do you help a passive husband take the leadership role in the marriage?
+Someone asked, how do you help a passive husband take the leadership role in the marriage?
 There are many angles to this.
 I am going to interact with one aspect of this problem in this podcast by talking about two specific personality types in a marriage.

 The husband was reared in an unstructured, non-nurturing environment.
 He was yelled at, let’s say.
 His home life as a child was dysfunctional.
 Ad infinitum.

 It was also not a Christian environment, so he did not have Christian moorings.
 He was chained to fear (Proverbs 29:25), not anchored to God (Romans 8:31).
 He never became comfortable in his own skin.
 He masked his inward fears with outward strengths, so if you knew him from a distance, you would think he was an okay dude.
 And, of course, he kept folks at arm’s length, so they would not get up in his business.

 He was relationally functional in the public domain but not relationally close or known by anyone.
 People liked him and he could perform at his various jobs because he always worked within his strengths.
 Nobody ever perceived how insecure he was.
 Nobody ever really knew him.

 His wife was not reared like he was.
 She also has been gifted by God with a personality that is more active, socially competent, and comfortable in her own skin.
 To make matters even better, she was reared in a loving environment, so she never had to strive to be liked, loved, or accepted by others.

 In essence, she was reared the way a person is supposed to be reared.
 She meets her future husband (insecure guy) and he’s funny, charming, industrious (working within his strengths), and handsome enough to be marriage material.

 She becomes the first person to get up in his bubble without an exit strategy.
 He realizes this, which creates social uncomfortableness.
 He feels exposed.
 Vulnerable.
 He compares himself to her and perceives how he cannot do what she does or be like her (2 Corinthians 10:12).
 He is intimidated by her.